310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 but… i see. so tetora took off his mask and showed his true self to them, didn’t he?

-that’s not something just anyone can do — after all, it’s terrifying to fail to meet someone’s expectations.
+that is not something just anyone can do — after all, it’s terrifying to fail to meet someone’s expectations.

 that’s why i believe you did a wonderful job, tetora. you know what was most important to do…